AroLeaf/psithurism/docs/guide/basics.md

 (1, (2, 3))
 ```

-Arrays are not flattened.
+Arrays are not flattened, and are passed as a single argument.
 This allows for nested arrays.
 An array is written between square brackets:

 ```py
 # these are not the same